Inez Baker: Career

 After graduation, she worked as a stenographer and bookkeeper, and lived at home with her parents, brother Raymond (who had become a shipfitter apprentice), and sister Gertrude.
 During World War II, Baker worked as a bookkeeper for the American Red Cross.
 Her husband had been a reserve draftsman with the U.S. Army Air Corps during the war, then became a sheriff's deputy and ran an ambulance and taxicab business, as well as won election to the city council for eight years and served as Portsmouth's mayor in 1958-1960, before retiring to concentrate on his azalea horticulture business.

 Inez Baker ran for a seat in the Virginia House of Delegates to succeed lawyer and fellow Episcopalian John Ashton MacKenzie, and served alongside Willard J. Moody (who repeatedly won re-election and represented the city for decades in both houses of the Virginia General Assembly).
 Unlike Moody, MacKenzie and her successor, who were attorneys and political moderates who continued to support Gov. Almond after he acknowledged decisions by federal judges and the Virginia Supreme Court which upheld racial integration in Virginia's schools in 1959, Baker aligned with the Byrd Organization and supported Massive Resistance to racial integration.
 Fellow Episcopalian and lawyer Donald Sandie Jr. succeeded her beginning in January 1960, following an election when Baker only won 7% of the votes cast.
 Her opposition to the proposed state sales tax also proved insufficient for victory.

 Nonetheless, Baker ran again and narrowly won election to the spring 1966 legislative session over architect Glenn Yates Jr., again serving alongside veteran Moody, whom Yates would succeed in the 1968 session.
 During her second term Baker worked with the three other women in the state legislature, Mary A. R. Marshall of Arlington, Marion Galland of Alexandria and Dorothy McDiarmid of Fairfax.
 She gained favorable publicity for her unsuccessful attempt to have the new "car tax" reduced for people who traded in older vehicles, and for calling for a study to permit unemployment benefits for state and local employees not currently covered.
 However, Baker was defeated in the next Democratic primary (Yates and newcomers Lester E. Schiltz and L. Cleaves Manning all outpolling her).
 Thus, she again only served a single term, although the next legislature still had four women because Richmond voters elected Eleanor P. Sheppard.
-Until mid-1966, she had supported for Senator Willis Robertson, a Democratic and Byrd Organization stalwart, who was also defeated in that primary election, by William B. Spong, Jr., a Portsmouth lawyer whom President Lyndon Johnson and his allies had recruited to oppose the Byrd organization.
+Until mid-1966, she had supported Senator Willis Robertson, a Democratic and Byrd Organization stalwart, who was also defeated in that primary election, by William B. Spong, Jr., a Portsmouth lawyer whom President Lyndon Johnson and his allies had recruited to oppose the Byrd organization.